 The Azor Ahai prophecy isn't discussed that much in the HBO series, but since it's such a big deal in the books, there are tons of theories about how it will play out in the show.
 One of the leading theories is that Jon Snow is Azor Ahai.
 The original Azor Ahai saved Westeros from the White Walkers with his flaming sword Lightbringer and the prophecy states he will be reborn to do it again.

 If you buy that Jon is Azor, then there's another part of the prophecy that could concern Dany.
 Azor Ahai had to plunge Lightbringer into his wife Nissa's heart to successfully forge the blade.
 So will a reborn Azor need to do the same?
 If so, Jon might need to kill Daenerys in order to successfully defeat the Night King.
 After all, Jon already took "a knife in the heart for his people."
 Maybe in Season 8, it will be Dany's turn and she won't be brought back to life.

 7. The Fate Of The Targaryens

-Even beyond the madness that plagued her father, the Targaryens don't really have much luck when it comes to surviving.
-As she noted to Jon Snow at the Dragonpit in "The Dragon And The Wolf," her family is all dead.
+Even beyond the madness that plagued Dany's father, the Targaryens don't really have much luck when it comes to surviving.
+As she pointed out to Jon Snow at the Dragonpit in "The Dragon And The Wolf," her family is all dead.
 (Of course, the irony here is that they don't know that Jon is her family, but nevermind that.)
 While she doesn't have to have the same fate as pretty much every other Targaryen, this could be an obvious clue that Dany won't survive.